What Is Vascular Eye Disease?

 - Retinal Vein Occlusion: RVO causes the veins in the eye to become narrowed or obstructed.
 RVO is a leading cause of vascular-related blindness.
 If the condition affects the optic nerve, the patient is said to have Central Retinal Vein Occlusion (CRVO).

 - Central Retinal Artery Occlusion: CRAO results from blockage of the central retinal artery.
-This condition requires emergency care to prevent permanent eye damage.
-If you experience sudden loss of vision, our Wilmington office offers emergency 24/7 care.
+This condition requires care to prevent permanent eye damage.
+If you experience sudden loss of vision, our Wilmington office can offer care.

 - Diabetic Retinopathy: This condition is a complication of diabetes that can lead to damage to the blood vessels of the retina.